fuzzymfx/fuzzymfx.github.io/content/neak.md

 An RAG (Retriever-Generator) pipeline comprises two core components: a retriever and a generator.
 In this setup, the retriever functions as a vector store, while the generator is typically an AI model, often an LLM.
 Their collaboration involves the retriever's task of extracting pertinent data from the vector store based on the question, followed by the generator's role in crafting the answer.

-Picture this: you need SQL queries for your database's data.
-Usually, an AI or LLM needs the dataset or context to generate these queries.
-But here's the catch – sharing sensitive data with the AI layer might not be safe.
-The data might be leaked, and the privacy of the users might be compromised.
-You would not want to share your data with the AI layer.
-Thus, you would want to use an RAQ pipeline to generate the SQL queries.
-However, RAG pipelines tend to be slow and are not as accurate as LLMs.
+Thus, you would want to use an *RAG pipeline* to generate the SQL queries instead of sharing sensitive data with the LLM layer.
+However, RAG pipelines tend to be **slow** and are not as accurate as **prompt engineering**.
 The **process of storing the data** in a vector store and then retrieving the data from the vector store is time-consuming.
-After that, LMS tend to **hallucinate** a lot.
+After that, LLMs tend to **hallucinate** a lot.

 ## Neak

-Neak builds up on the LlamaIndex query engine and tries to solve this.
+Neak builds up on the LlamaIndex query engine and tries to solve this performance issue.
 It tries to reduce the time taken to generate SQL queries using RAG pipelines and reduce the hallucinations.

 Neak achieves this by:
 - Improving the retriever
     - Chunking only the **schema** of the database and not the actual data.
     - Setting the chunk size efficiently.
-A single chunk corresponds to a single table in the database.
+A **single chunk** corresponds to a **single table** in the database.
 The chunk size is small enough to not leak any sensitive information.
-    - Using an in-memory vector store to store the schema.
+    - Using an **in-memory vector store** to store the schema.
 - Improving the generator
-    - Using a sub-querying engine to generate better prompts from the original query/ question.
+    - Using a **sub-querying engine** to generate better prompts from the original query/ question.

 ### Chunking